berkeley-cs61as/markdown-courseware/textbook/chapter14 Project - Turtle Graphics/section01 Project 2 - Turtle Graphics.md

 (cs)
 ```

-You can now tell painters to draw in the drawing window by using `full-frame` as the frame argument.
+You can now tell a painter to draw in the drawing window by using `full-frame` as the frame argument.
 For example, try this:

 ```